 Resolution

 TVs come in either Full HD (1920 x 1080 pixels) or Ultra HD/ 4K (3840 x 2160 pixels) resolution.
 For digital signage, a TV with a 4K resolution is most recommended because of its higher pixel count, which can display sharper and clearer images, smoother transitions, and more vibrant colors.
+However, commercial digital signage displays are often much more bright than regular TVs, making them easier to see in well-lit or outdoor environments.

 The better the resolution, the more optimized the viewer experience is, allowing you to maximize the effectiveness of your digital sign.